LumpyTales/poco/README.md

 turn be used to carry out the inventory.
 However, you would first have to have the appropriate options for extracting the product data for each use case.
 And this is where PoCo comes into play, which can achieve exactly this by generating collector classes.

+## Licensing

+This software is licensed under the MIT Licence.
+Note that poco has several dependencies which may have be bound to other licenses than the MIT License.
+Note that using poco comes without any (legal) warranties.

 ## How can I use it?
 Currently, there is the possibility to integrate a gradle plugin into the build process which can generate the collector classes.